NicolaiBoKunkel/SystemIntegration2025/Mandatories/_Mandatory_II/11a/readme.md

-As part of the hand-in for assignment 11a, here is my documentation that the setup process i followed.
+As part of the hand-in for assignment 11a, here is my documentation for the setup process that i followed.

 # Firebase Authentication with React & TypeScript